singerla/pptx-automizer/README.md

       ]
     })
     // Please notice: If your template has more data than your data
-    // object, automizer will atm not remove these nodes.
+    // object, automizer will remove these nodes.
   ])
 })